-Professional dancers, dance teachers and classroom or arts teachers with a dance background—expand your abilities to cultivate dance artistry and awareness in students by studying Laban Movement Analysis; lesson and unit planning; effective methods and strategies; human development and dance; improvisation, technique and choreography with children and teens; approaches to integrating dance into the schools; evaluation and assessment; and dance advocacy.
+Professional dancers, dancer teachers and classroom or arts teachers with a dance background—expand your ability to cultivate dance artistry and awareness in children and teens by studying Laban Movement Analysis, lesson and unit planning, effective methods and strategies of teaching, child development, improvisation, technique and choreography, approaches to linking dance to the curriculum, evaluation and assessment, and dance advocacy.

 Learn More & Register